Nunzio92/assignment/README.md

 Chunk of 6 cards will be loaded when carousel reach end, if the loading state is true is not possible to load more chunk until finish fetching.
 Set `hoverEffect:true` for funny animation onHover!

+#How to serve

+Run command `npm start` to run the project